pragma-/pbot/doc/Plugins/Plang.md

 ### Karma example

 Here is a quick-and-dirty way to make a simple Karma system.
+This is a demonstration of what is currently possible with Plang.
+This will not be its final form.
+Support for classes will be added soon.

 We'll use the `factget()` and `factset()` functions to get and store Karma values to an unique unused channnel; let's call it `#karma-data`.
 To get the first command argument,